 Data Cube Overview

-Data Cube is a tool for connecting your data.
-With Data Cube, you can collect structured and unstructured data from different types of data repositories, including databases, file systems, spreadsheets, and unique data structures.
+Using Data Cube, you can collect data from multiple data sources, and then correlate and visualize the data.
+You can collect structured and unstructured data from different types of data repositories, including databases, file systems, spreadsheets, and unique data structures.
 You then use the Data Cube interface in the Web Console to search, edit, combine, share, visualize, and transform your data into business intelligence.
 You can also output the data to create custom search interfaces or to fulfill other needs.

 Key Functions of Data Cube